Royalty audit information

 An audit is a formal examination of your records by a TRO officer to ensure that you are correctly accounting for and paying royalties, according to the royalty laws, that are due to the Northern Territory Government.

 An audit can also assist you to understand the statutory and regulatory framework for the administration and collection of mineral and petroleum royalties.
-An audit can be conducted for an annual or periodic royalty return or when other issues may arise in relation to your petroleum agreement, the Mineral Royalty Act (MRA), or Agreement Ratification Act or Agreement Act (which refers to the MRA with or without modification) that applies to your mining project.
+An audit can be conducted for an annual or periodic royalty return or when other issues may arise in relation to the Petroleum Royalty Act 2023, the Mineral Royalty Act 1982, Mineral Royalties Act 2024, or Agreement Ratification Act or Agreement Act (which refers to an act with or without modification) that applies to your mining project.

 Further information is available on the TRO's Compliance Activities page.